General Admission Requirements

 Several occupational programs such as Nursing, Physical Therapist Assistant, Cosmetology, Truck Driving, and Health Information Technology have special admission requirements.
 Please refer to the admission requirements for these programs, or contact the appropriate department for additional information.
 (In addition to the policies and procedures in this catalog, all nursing and physical therapist assistant students are governed by program handbooks that take precedence over the catalog in the areas covered by the program handbooks.)

-Applicants previously admitted for a specific semester who did not enroll will be required to complete a new application form for admission.
+Applicants previously admitted for a specific semester who did not enroll will be required to complete a new application for admission and may be reqired to resubmit documentaion to satisfy admissions requirements.
 Students who wish to continue enrollment should pre-register for the succeeding semester.
-Former students previously enrolled at Bishop State Community College, who have not been in attendance for one semester, excluding the summer, will be required to complete a readmission application form.
+Former students previously enrolled at Bishop State Community College, who have not been in attendance for one semester, excluding the summer, will be required to complete a new application for admission and may be reqired to resubmit documentaion to satisfy admissions requirements.
 (If these students have attended college elsewhere during this period, they must follow the admission process required of all transfer students.)
 Readmitted students must comply with any curriculum or policy changes.

 Readmission to Specialized Programs: Students seeking readmission to specialized programs (such as Nursing, Physical Therapist Assistant, and Health Information Technology) should refer to the programs section of the catalog for that particular program.